SamuraiWriter7/yin-yang-five-phase-reasoning-protocol-v0.1/README.md

 Water -> Wood -> Fire -> Earth -> Metal -> Water
 ```

+## 7. Metrics Guide Control, But Do Not Replace Judgment

+`energy_state`, `suppression_score`, and `stop_confidence` are control-layer indicators.

+They should guide routing and stopping decisions, but they do not guarantee correctness, safety, or truth by themselves.

 ## Non-Goals

 This protocol does not attempt to: